coderitual/react-ui-interactions/README.md

 There are 2 ways to use this project:

 - Just copy & paste whatever you need.
 - Be inspired.
-Find UI solution you like and adapt it to your environemnt
+Find UI solution you like and adapt it to your environment.

 ## Dependencies